manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 Best practices:
 * Use the full name of the Act (e.g. Reserves Act 1977), not abbreviations like “RA77”.
-* Each spatial extent should correspond to a single legislative act.
+* Each spatial extent should correspond to a single legislative Act.
 If multiple acts apply, separate spatial features should be created for each.

 Examples of common protected area related legislation can be found in the below